 Leading Off: Healthy Scherzer up in DC, Posey to DL

+This April 7, 2017 photo shows Washington Nationals starting pitcher Max Scherzer pitching during a baseball game against the Philadelphia Phillies in Philadelphia.
 NL Cy Young Award winner Max Scherzer makes his first start at Nationals Park this season in a game against the Cardinals.
-The Nats ace was exceptional at home last year, going 8-3 with a 2.56 ERA.

 Add your comments below